kopytjuk/automotive-data-analysis-book/src/data-preprocessing/data-representation.md

 The values in each column are stored in contiguous memory locations, providing the following benefits[^parquet-wiki]:

-- Column-wise compression is efficient in storage space
+- Column-wise compression is efficient in storage space[^parquet-file-format]
 - Encoding and compression techniques specific to the type of data in each column can be used
 - Queries that fetch specific column values need not read the entire row, thus improving performance